WSU-kduncan/cicdf25-ryanshanley7/README-CD.md

 # Project 5
+## Documentation
+### Continuous Deployment Project Overview
+What is the goal of this project
+What tools are used in this project and what are their roles Diagram of project (placeholder)

 ## Part 1
 ### EC2 Instance Details
 - My EC2 was launched using Ubuntu Server 22.04 LTS (HVM), SSD Volume Type, with an AMI ID of: `ami-0ecb62995f68bb549`